zelosleone/turso/docs/manual.md

 ## Introduction

-Limbo is an in-process relational database engine, aiming towards full compatibility with SQLite.
+Turso is an in-process relational database engine, aiming towards full compatibility with SQLite.

 Unlike client-server database systems such as PostgreSQL or MySQL, which require applications to communicate over network protocols for SQL execution, an in-process database is in your application memory space.